alisa0705/EHR-Library/README.md

 # EHR Library

 This is a EHR library that helps analyze the patient and lab data.
-It reads two files: patient and lab data, and calculate the age of patient and whether the patient is sick or not.
+It reads two files: patient and lab data, and calculate the age of patient, the age of a patient at the time of their first lab, and whether the patient is sick or not.

 ## For End Users